 The evening feels seamless—both improvised and meticulously crafted.
 There is little to no pause between pieces, yet the shifts are unmistakable: changes in intention, time signature, in who took the spotlight and which tradition is centered in the exchange.

 In the pre-show, we were encouraged to shout out, clap along, cheer the performers—to make it a party.
 Very few people held back, and I loved every second of it.
 So often I find myself in hushed theaters, surrounded by audiences bound by the same rigid rules of quiet attention.
-Here, the energy was different.
+Here, the energy is different.
 At one point, I find myself laughing out loud, leaning forward, shouting yes! and clapping without hesitation.

 I love how this conversation between dance and music generates such palpable joy.
 It ripples through the room—contagious, bold, and powerfully bright.